 Enthesitis might not mean your disease is progressing.
 “Enthesitis can be part of both severe and relatively mild cases of psoriatic arthritis or ankylosing spondylitis,” Dr. Fields says.
 It may indicate active disease, but not necessarily worsening disease, says Dr. Appleyard.

 Your doctor will diagnose enthesitis based on a physical exam, in which they’ll note the location of pain, tenderness, or swelling.
 “Ultrasound can also be helpful in diagnosing enthesitis, and at times MRI can also be used,” Dr. Fields says.

-“Managing enthesitis is important since it can cause a lot of discomfort,” Dr. Fields says.
+“Managing enthesitis is important since it can cause a lot of discomforts,” Dr. Fields says.
 Some specific biologic therapies used to treat SpA seem to improve symptoms of enthesitis.
 “Treating the underlying disease with anti-TNF agents [a type of biologic] often helps with enthesitis, but traditional DMARDs such as sulfasalazine don’t treat enthesitis,” Dr. Appleyard says.
 Non-steroidal anti-inflammatory agents (NSAIDs) can be used for mild cases.

 When deciding on a treatment regimen for SpA, Dr. Fields says it’s important to take into account all the affected areas.
 “In patients where enthesitis is the major issue, and more severe than the arthritis, we may skip the non-biologic agents and go directly to biologic therapies, since they tend to be more effective for enthesitis,” he says.